 - In a large mixing bowl, combine ground turkey with panko bread crumbs, egg, carrot, celery, green onion, garlic powder, dill, black pepper, salt and cayenne pepper.
 Mix until thoroughly combined.

 - Form turkey mixture into meatballs, about 1.5 tablespoons per meatball, yielding about 22 meatballs.
 Place them onto the prepared sheet pan as you roll them.

-- Bake for 20 to 22 minutes or until the meatballs are fully cooked through (the internal temperature of the meatballs reaches 165 degrees Fahrenheit when checked with an instant-read meat thermometer).
+- Bake for 20 to 22 minutes or until the meatballs are fully cooked through (the internal temperature reaches 165 degrees Fahrenheit in the centre of the meatballs when checked with an instant-read meat thermometer).

 - Once done, place the turkey meatballs in a clean bowl and toss top with buffalo sauce.
 Stir until the meatballs are coated in the sauce.

 - Transfer the meatballs to a serving dish, garnish to taste with crumbled blue cheese, green onion and/or parsley (if desired).
 Serve as is or with ranch or blue cheese dressing for dipping.
 Enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.